WebReflection/ie-touch/README.md

 ### How To

 Just include [this file](ie-touch.js) on top of your header, **before every other script** you might have in your page.

+Please note this file will not compromise any other browser, including latest IE11, that has native support for Touch Events.

 ### CSS